sakersten/seniorThesisRepo/README.md

 ## Introduction

 ### Purpose
-The purpose of this document is to outline the functional and non-functional requirements of PackPal, a mobile travel and packing assistant application.
+The purpose of this document is to outline the functional and non-functional requirements of PackPal, a travel and packing assistant web application.
 PackPal is designed to simplify trip preparation by helping users manage their closet inventory, plan trips, and generate customized packing lists.
 This specification serves as a shared agreement between stakeholders and developers, ensuring that the app meets user needs while maintaining usability, reliability, and technical consistency.

 The key goals of PackPal are:
 - To streamline the trip preparation process, reducing the time and effort spent planning and packing.